Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 {% endhint %}

 {% hint style="danger" %}
-If you participated in the Campaign Standard beta, to use the new Campaign Standard extension, go to the [Adobe Experience Platform Data Collection UI](https://experience.adobe.com/data-collection/), instead of the Experience Platform Data Collection integration environment.
+If you participated in the Campaign Standard beta, to use the new Campaign Standard extension, go to the [Data Collection UI](https://experience.adobe.com/data-collection/), instead of the Data Collection integration environment.
 {% endhint %}

-## Configure the Campaign Standard extension in Experience Platform Data Collection
+## Configure the Campaign Standard extension in the Data Collection UI

-1. In the Experience Platform Data Collection UI, click the **Extensions** tab.
+1. In the Data Collection UI, click the **Extensions** tab.
 2. On the **Catalog** tab, locate the **Adobe Campaign Standard** extension, and click **Install**.
 3. Provide the extension settings.
 4. Click **Save**.